Do you have an account?

 Commitments under the demand response call for tenders

-By contracting via the demand response call for tenders, you undertake to provide your demand response capacity for a minimum availability period for the balancing mechanism and/or NEBEF mechanism.
+By contracting via the demand response call for tenders, you undertake to provide or to reduce the load of your demand response capacity for a minimum availability period for the balancing mechanism and/or NEBEF mechanism.

 Several options for providing capacity are possible, at the candidate's choice.
-For some of these options, the provision of capacity must be made on the days indicated, which correspond to days of highest voltage on the electrical system (but respecting a minimum number of days offered, whatever the conditions electrical system):
+The provision of capacity must be made on the days indicated, which correspond to days of highest voltage on the electrical system (but respecting a minimum number of days offered, whatever the conditions electrical system):

-- The laureates who have contracted the so-called "P20" commitment must offer their demand response capacity contracted on the adjustment mechanism and / or NEBEF at least 20 days among the days marked "MiDiC";
+• The laureates who have contracted explicit demand response capacities must offer their contracted demand response capacity on the adjustment mechanism and / or NEBEF at least 30 days among the days marked "EE" by RTE;

 Additional offers